Pressure Injuries: Prevention and Treatment

 How can pressure injuries be prevented?

 Relieving and spreading out pressure is the most important part of both preventing and treating pressure injuries.
-Putting pressure on one spot for long periods of time decreases blood flow to that area.
-This damages or kills the cells and creates a sore.
+Putting pressure on one spot for long periods of time damages the skin and underlying tissues.
 Pressure can be relieved and spread in several ways.
 Often a combination of these is best.

 - Bathe as often as needed to be clean and comfortable.
 Use gentle soap, and use warm (not hot) water.
 Be careful not to scrub the skin too hard.

 - If you have problems with bowel or bladder control, clean your skin right away if it gets soiled or wet.
 Use a protective barrier cream, lotion, or ointment to protect your skin from wetness.
 Use pads or briefs that absorb moisture and pull it away from your skin.

 - If you have dry skin, use moisturizing cream or lotion to keep your skin from drying out and cracking.